deathworlders/online/content/books/deathworlders/chapter-22-warhorse-pt2-second-year.md

 "Cimbrean, actually."
 Ava told her, deciding that first introductions were probably not a great time to mention San Diego.

-"…As in, the *planet* Cimbrean?
+"...As in, the *planet* Cimbrean?
 Oh my God!"
 Charlotte scooted into the room and sat eagerly on Ava's desk chair, immediately confirming Ava's suspicion that she was the kind of person who made friends instantly, whether or not the friend in question agreed.

 Fortunately, she was in a mood to make friends, and Charlotte seemed nice.